I’ve visited 586 places in the world.

 It’s a great world, yet there are still more places to see!

 How did I count 586, you ask?

 I haven’t quite figured out why 43 is so prominent.
 Anyway, they only let each use list up to 43 places they want to go.
 I have 41 listed right now, so there’s room for a couple more.
-Anyone have suggestions of really great places to visit?
+Anyone have suggestions for really great places to visit?

 Oh, and about the title of this entry: No, I’m not trying to go to all the 1,000 places listed in Patricia Schulz’s 2003 book.
 That book might be called “1,000 Ways to Go Broke Before You Die” or the like.
 It has a lot of touristy spots mingled in with some truly phenomenal natural places.
-At the end, it’s your choice.
+In the end, it’s your choice.